-Blumhouse is behind blockbuster franchises like Paranormal Activity, The Purge, and the latest Halloween "reinvention" trilogy, amongst others, as well as 2020's The Invisible Man and the studio's newest release, this summer's The Black Phone.
+Blumhouse is behind blockbuster franchises like Paranormal Activity, The Purge, and the latest Halloween "reinvention" trilogy, amongst others, as well as 2020's The Invisible Man and The Black Phone.
 Blum is also a three-time Oscar nominee for Best Picture as the producer of 2014's Whiplash, 2017's Get Out, and 2018's BlacKkKlansman.

 "I wanted to make TV and movies when I was young because it's fun.
 And horror directors have a great sense of fun — in a funny way, more than comedians do!"
 Blum says.
 "The set of a comedy feels like a funeral.
 We have fun on our movies."

 Below, he shares with A.frame the five films that have most influenced his career.

 This article was originally published on June 23, 2022.

 Directed by: Baz Luhrmann | Screenplay by: Baz Luhrmann and Craig Pearce